Compare two cars

 Verdict

 Honda is apparently more reliable, not too much, but just enough.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the Japanese car beats the other contender by far, making it the best choice without even considering other things.
 It all continues in the same direction, with Honda being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but Honda.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among thousands of similar, yet so different vehicles.